Smoothly-Protocol/contracts/audits/Smoothly-security-review-Pashov-14-8-2023.md

 ## Privileged Roles & Actors

-- Smoothly Pool owner - can set the `withdrawals`, `exists` and `state` Merkle tree roots as well as withdraw a `fee` amount from the pool, the `PoolGovernance` contract will hold this role
+- Smoothly Pool owner - can set the `withdrawals`, `exits` and `state` Merkle tree roots as well as withdraw a `fee` amount from the pool, the `PoolGovernance` contract will hold this role
 - Pool Governance owner - can manage pool operators and transfer pool ownership
-- Pool Governance operator - can propose new `withdrawals`, `exists` and `state` Merkle tree roots as well as a `fee` to be distributed amongst all operators
+- Pool Governance operator - can propose new `withdrawals`, `exits` and `state` Merkle tree roots as well as a `fee` to be distributed amongst all operators
 - Registered validator - can claim pool rewards and/or exit the pool

 # Severity classification